Going slightly mad

 And so Monday, Tuesday and yesterday

-Plank Position - an excellent way to
+Plank Position - an excellent way to test and improve your core strength |

 In addition I managed some abs crunches (3x10 reps) before finally hopping on the treadmill, to test the calf.